I Kissed a Vampire

 I Kissed a Vampire is a 2009 rock musical (also known as a "vampirical") web series starring Lucas Grabeel, Drew Seeley, and Adrian Slade.
 It was adapted into a film of the same name in 2012, which premiered in March 2012 with music written by Frankie Blue, lyrics by Blue and Chris Sean Nolan, and a script by Laurie Nolan.

 Plot

-Dylan Knight (Lucas Grabeel) transforms into a vampire after being bitten by a bat.
-The film features him attempting to resolve conflict between his girlfriend, Sara Lane (Adrian Slade), and his vampire mentor neighbor, Trey Sylvania (Drew Seeley).
+Dylan Knight transforms into a vampire after being bitten by a bat.
+The film features him attempting to resolve conflict between his girlfriend, Sara Lane, and his vampire mentor neighbor, Trey Sylvania.